yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 ~~~

 Just to heat your neurones a bit more,
-let's make a slightly more interresting tree:
+let's make a slightly more interesting tree:

 <div class="codehighlight">
 <code class="haskell">